avreg/native-checkbox-tree/README.md

 ---

-Like @widgetjs/tree? just 🌟 star the project!
+Like native-checkbox-tree? just 🌟 star the project!
 [Create issues](https://github.com/daweilv/treejs/issues) if you find bug.